 Symptoms of the disease

 Primary signs of papillomavirus occur in individuals up to 4 years of age.
-Often neoplasms are localized on the lips, and if the disease is not treated, then they begin to spread to the mucous membrane.
+Often, neoplasms are localized on the lips, and if the disease is not treated, then they begin to spread to the mucous mouth.
 In some cases, tumors occur on the surface of the pharynx.

-At the initial stage of development rounded papules have a smooth, even surface, a pinkish hue.
-Gradually, the cells grow and the formations turn into large "warts" with uneven edges.
+At the initial stage of development, rounded papules have a smooth, even surface, pinkish in color.
+Gradually, the growth of cells occurs, and the formation turns into large "warts" with uneven edges.

-Progressing, pathology manifests itself in the form of single tumors on the skin of the eyelids, the eye conjunctiva and other skin integuments.
+Progressing, the pathology manifests itself in the form of single tumors on the skin of the eyelids, ocular conjunctiva and other skin integuments.
 In veterinary practice, there are a number of cases where the disease affected the mucous surface of the esophagus and the skin around the nose.

-Multiple eruptions on the mucous mouth complicate the process of food intake, chewing and swallowing is accompanied by pain.
-The owner can detect spotting on the pet’s food, the dog begins to refuse to eat solid foods, begins to lose weight.
+Multiple rashes on the mucous jaws complicate the process of eating, chewing and swallowing is accompanied by pain.
+The owner can detect bloody traces on the pet’s food, the dog begins to refuse to eat solid foods, begins to lose weight.

-When the tumor formations acquire impressive dimensions, the jaw ceases to form in the dog, the papillomas are injured and can become infected with various pathogens of infections.
-Therefore, often papillomatosis is associated with bacterial or fungal diseases.
+When tumor formations acquire impressive dimensions, the jaws of the dog stop closing, the papillomas are injured and can become infected by various pathogens.
+Therefore, often bacterial or fungal diseases join papillomatosis.

-Papillomas can be treated without special treatment if the pet's health is improved and the diet and diet are adjusted.
-But if such measures did not lead to a positive result, and warts continue to complicate the life of the animal, causing pain and discomfort, then veterinary assistance will be required.
+Papillomas can pass without special treatment, if you improve the health status of the pet and adjust the diet and diet.
+But if such events did not lead to a positive result, and warts continue to complicate the life of the animal, causing pain and discomfort, then veterinary care will be required.

-After the examination, the doctor chooses the most suitable surgical method for removing the tumor.
-There are several ways of surgical intervention.
+After examination, the doctor selects the most suitable surgical method to remove the neoplasm.
+There are several methods of surgical intervention.
 These include the following:

-- cryosurgery is a technique in which low temperatures are used, that is, freezing;
+- cryosurgery - a technique in which the effect of low temperatures is used, that is, freezing;

 - electrocoagulation - warts are removed by current;

-The first three interventions are performed under the influence of local anesthesia.
-More often the vet removes papillomas with a scalpel, since the technique is considered accessible, reliable and safe.
+The first three interventions are performed under local anesthesia.
+More often the veterinarian removes papillomas with a scalpel, as the technique is considered affordable, reliable and safe.
 Laser therapy is used to remove large growths or warts that appear in areas that are difficult to access.

-In most cases, dogs need the following categories:
+In most cases, dogs in the following categories need surgery:

 - older pets over 10 years old;

-- dogs with a weakened immune system, regardless of age.
+- dogs with weakened immune systems, regardless of age.

 In pharmacies, you can find various means for self-disposal of papillomas, but it is not recommended to use them without consulting a veterinarian.
-Even innocuous, at first glance, funds that are practiced in folk medicine, can cause a normal wart to turn into a malignant tumor.
+Even the seemingly harmless means that are practiced in traditional medicine can cause an ordinary wart to turn into a malignant tumor.

-In addition to surgical intervention, medicamental therapy of papillomatosis is carried out.
-With its help it is possible to achieve remission of the disease after 2 weeks of treatment.
-It is worth noting that some drugs for this disease can cause serious side effects, so appoint them and determine the dosage and pattern of use can only be a veterinarian.
+In addition to surgical intervention, drug therapy of papillomatosis is carried out.
+With its help, you can achieve remission of the disease after 2 weeks of treatment.
+It is worth noting that some drugs from this ailment can cause serious side effects, so only a veterinarian can prescribe them and determine the dosage and regimen.

-Also, external funds and intravenous injections of novocaine are additionally prescribed.
-There are methods to prevent the development of the disease, for this you can vaccinate the pet.
-In addition, it is important to take care of proper nutrition and good conditions for keeping a four-legged companion.
+External drugs and intravenous novocaine injections are also prescribed.
+There are methods to prevent the development of the disease, for this you can vaccinate a pet.
+In addition, it is important to take care of proper nutrition and good living conditions for the four-legged companion.

 Watch a video about papillomas in dogs:

-In the absence of therapy, severe consequences develop that can occur when papillomas are formed:
+In the absence of therapy, severe consequences develop that can occur against the background of the formation of papillomas:

-- in animals with low immunity there are high risks of degeneration of papilloma into a cancer tumor;
+- animals with low immunity are at high risk of degeneration of the papilloma into a cancerous tumor;

-- dogs with strong immunity become carriers of infection, while not getting sick themselves;
+- dogs with strong immunity become carriers of infection, while not becoming ill themselves;

-- in aging and weakened dogs, the previously introduced virus is able to activate and cause disease;
+- in aging and weakened dogs, the previously introduced virus can activate and cause the disease;

-- damaged warts are an excellent place to penetrate pathogens;
+- damaged warts become an excellent place for the penetration of pathogens;

-- Rapid removal of papillomas sometimes causes their active growth and spread.
+- surgical removal of papillomas sometimes causes their active growth and distribution.

-Papillomas appear in dogs not so often, but nevertheless they can worsen a condition of the pet.
-That will not allow the virus to seriously harm the body, so it's strong immunity, excellent health, activity and proper nutrition.
-If you are predisposed to a disease, you should think about vaccinating your pet - it is easier to prevent the disease than to treat it.
+Papillomas appear in dogs not so often, but they can still worsen the condition of the pet.
+What will not allow the virus to seriously harm the body is a strong immunity, excellent health, activity and proper nutrition.
+With a predisposition to the disease, you should think about vaccinating your pet - nevertheless, preventing the disease is easier than treating it.